wilkinsanchez/MS-500-Microsoft-365-Security/readme.md

 # MS-500X: Microsoft 365 Security Administrator

-This repository includes lab instructions for the following individual courses:
+This repository includes lab instructions for the following courses:

+- MS-500T00: Microsoft 365 Security Administration

+The following course labs are included in this repo but are set to retire later this year.

 - MS-500T01: Managing Microsoft 365 Identity and Access
 - MS-500T02: Implementing Microsoft 365 Threat Protection